 In Romania, since December 2010, a law had authorised civil law notaries and civil registrars to pronounce a dissolution of marriage by divorce by mutual consent, provided that no minor children are involved.
 The first notarial and administrative divorces were pronounced in January 2011.
 Since October 2011, spouses can settle their divorce before a civil law notary, including when minor children are involved.
 The characteristics of the notarial divorce procedure make it possible to pronounce a divorce before a civil law notary without necessarily having to involve other legal professionals (lawyers, mediators, etc.) or a judge.
 Where the law requires a minor child to be heard during divorce proceedings, the hearing is conducted by a civil law notary.
 In a divorce with minors, the spouses must agree on certain aspects concerning the exercise of parental authority by both parents, as well as on the contribution to the costs of the children's upbringing, education and training.
 In order to ascertain the agreement on the above-mentioned aspects, the notary authenticates the parental agreement.
 The agreement constitutes an enforceable title according to art.
 101 of the Law no. 36/1995 of the Notaries Public (revised), for the establishment of the child's domicile, for the way of maintaining the parents' personal ties with the minor, as well as for other measures on which the parents can decide.

-Also, in the field of family law, notaries authenticate matrimonial conventions (Romania) and even formalise a marriage (Estonia).
+Also, in the field of family law, notaries authenticate matrimonial conventions (Italy and Romania) and even formalise a marriage (Estonia).

 In Germany, spouses who wish to divorce can solve major divorce-related issues such as maintenance and payments due to the dissolution of matrimonial property regimes by way of a notarial marriage contract (so-called divorce agreement).
 In this case, the courts do not have to deal with these issues but can focus on checking the prerequisites for the divorce itself.
 Therefore, even if notaries do not perform the act of divorce themselves, they support the courts by dealing with many divorce-related legal matters in the run-up to the court proceeding.